brambleshadow4/tsssf-online/views/info/resources.md

 ### Cards made by fans ###

-These are cards made publically available by the artists that created them.
+These are cards made publicly available by the artists that created them.

 A Panel of Ponies by Novel Idea <https://www.deviantart.com/mlp-novelidea/gallery/58059629/tsssf>
 Ask Chrome Pony